zhouyl/flowblade/docs/components/layout/center.md

 # Center

 Centers its child elements using flexbox.
 The Center component provides a convenient way to center content both vertically and horizontally with comprehensive style props support.
+Perfect for creating centered layouts, modals, and hero sections.

 ## Props